-Please download our fact sheet Frequently Asked Questions (FAQs) at the bottom of the page, which contains information on the above as well as general information on the health and well being of trees.
+Please download our Frequently Asked Questions factsheet (FAQ Trees), which contains information on the above as well as general information on the health and well being of trees.

 How do I find out about Tree Preservation Orders and conservation areas?

 For Tree Preservation Order enquiries and general conservation area enquiries contact the Planning Team on 0115 907 2244.

 A Tree Preservation Order (TPO) is a special form of control that applies to certain trees.
 TPO's are used to protect trees that are particularly attractive and contribute to the appearance of an area.

 It is illegal to cut down, prune, or otherwise damage a tree protected by a TPO without our consent.

 The unauthorised lopping, wilful damage or felling of a tree is a serious criminal offence and can result in a fine of up to £20,000.
 This will also apply to trees within a conservation area.

 If a tree is healthy and stable, visible from a public place and potentially under threat, it is a candidate for a Tree Preservation Order, regardless of species, although fruit trees are not normally considered.